 In the 1970s, the primary mode of transportation were horse-drawn wagons.
 The trail from Peace River was a winding, single land wagon trail impassable by truck much of the year.
-The school bus was an enclosed horse-drawn wagon with a wood-burning stove.
+The school bus was an enclosed horse-drawn wagon with a small wood-burning stove.

 In the late 1970s, things began to spiral out of control for the small band.
 A road was built, mainly to provide access to resource companies.
 Before the Indians knew it, unwanted visitors showed up — with heavy equipment.
-Bulldozers plowed down trees and dug up the soil to make way for things like oil pump-jacks, pumping stations, pipelines, flare stacks, service roads and living accommodations for oil an gas workers.
+Bulldozers plowed down trees and dug up the soil to make way for things like oil pump-jacks, pumping stations, pipelines, flare stacks, service roads and living accommodations for oil and gas workers.

 In 1930 Ottawa “decreed” the Lubicon’s traditional territory to be Crown land.
 That was news to the Lubicon Cree Nation — even decades later.
 News must have travelled a lot slower back then.

 Since the Lubicon hadn’t given up title to their land, they felt that neither the provincial nor federal governments had any business passing it off to anyone.